salrashid123/flask-gcp-log-groups/README.md

 - - ```labels```: labels dictionary to apply to all logs (default = None),
 - - ```resource```:  Cloud Logging resource to log against (default='global')

+Once the logging handler is initialized, you can directly emit either a ```text_payload``` or ```json_payload``` as shown above.
+The JSON payload allows for easy filtering on GCP logging console.

+The logging handler will aggregate the applicaiton logs and tag the top-level request log with the the highest priority.
+That is, if any app log is emitted at level `ERROR`, then the overall aggregated request log will acquire that level.

 ## Quickstart

 ```